The Rape of the Lock: The Rape of the Bucket

-Although John Ozell and Pope belonged to different political factions and later exchanged bitter insults, the coincidence of Ozell's translation of a pioneering Italian mock-heroic poem, at about the same time as the appearance of The Rape of the Lock, led to the claim that it might have served as the model for Pope's poem.
-Pope's original two-canto version had been published anonymously in 1712.
-Ozell's translation of the first two cantos of the 17th-century La secchia rapita was published the following year with the long title The Trophy Bucket: An heroi-comical poem.
-The first of the kind.
-Made English from the original Italian of Tassoni.
-But in consequence of the great success of Pope's expanded five-canto version of The Rape of the Lock in 1714, this time under his own name, Ozell's publisher Edmund Curll seized the opportunity to profit from its popularity by retitling his translation The Rape of the Bucket in a 1715 "second edition".
+Pope was familiar with John Ozell's English-language translation (made in 1710) of Alessandro Tassoni's early 17th-century Italian mock-heroic poem La secchia rapita (The Trophy Bucket).
+Although Ozell and Pope belonged to different political factions and later exchanged bitter insults, the publication of Ozell's translation of a pioneering Italian mock-heroic poem shortly before the appearance of The Rape of the Lock led to the supposition that it could have influenced Pope's poem.
+Pope's original two-canto version was published anonymously in 1712.
+Following the success of Pope's expanded five-canto version of The Rape of the Lock in 1714, Ozell's publisher Edmund Curll seized the opportunity to profit from its popularity by retitling his translation The Rape of the Bucket in a 1715 "second edition".

-That Tassoni's poema eroicomico was the model for Boileau's Le Lutrin (The Lectern, 1674–83) is generally acknowledged.
+It is generally acknowledged that Tassoni's poema eroicomico was the model for Boileau's Le Lutrin (The Lectern, 1674–83).
 Both deflate an epic struggle to the size of a petty domestic squabble, but where Tassoni starts with an actual war and gives it an ignoble cause, Boileau begins with the trifling cause and compares it humorously with a Classical conflict.
 Narration of "What mighty contests rise from trivial things" is also Pope's method in The Rape of the Lock, and Boileau's work has been seen in its turn as Pope's model.
-However, the coincidence of the appearance of Ozell's translation of Boileau's original model at the same time as The Rape of the Lock led to the perception of a more direct connection between Pope's poem and Tassoni's, only strengthened by Curll's opportunistic retitling of Ozell's translation.
-It is an impression that remains to this day.
+The appearance of Ozell's translation of Tassoni's work in 1710, prior to The Rape of the Lock, has led to the perception of a more direct connection between these two mock-heroic poems (reinforced by Curll's opportunistic retitling of Ozell's translation).

-Introducing his 1825 translation of the whole of Tassoni's The Rape of the Bucket, James Atkinson compared the three mock-heroic poems, the Italian, the French and the English.
-But "there is little of similarity among them," in his view, their humour is distinct.
-"The Secchia Rapita indeed differs essentially from the Rape of the Lock, both in spirit, and execution.
+Introducing his 1825 translation of the whole of Tassoni's The Rape of the Bucket, James Atkinson compared the three mock-heroic poems (in Italian, French and English).
+He believed that "there is little of similarity among them...
+The Secchia Rapita indeed differs essentially from the Rape of the Lock, both in spirit, and execution.
 There is nothing in the latter that can be compared with the humour of the former, or with the admirably grotesque pictures with which it abounds".